threefoldtech/0-flist/README.md

   First, you need to -open- an flist, then you can do some -edit- and finally you can -commit- (close) your changes to a new flist.

+  If you want to upload chunks when inserting files, please set environment variable ZFLIST_BACKEND to a json backend formatted string, check backend documentation for more information

+  To use the hub subsystem, you need to specify at least a jwt token via the environment variable ZFLIST_HUB_TOKEN, this jwt needs to be valid for the hub.
+In addition, you can specify ZFLIST_HUB_USER if your token contains multiple member-of users/organizations.

 Available actions:
   open            open an flist to enable editing init            initialize an empty flist to enable editing